CephalofairGames/merc-packs-faq/index.md

 **Tear Reality (7, top) – What does ‘as if you occupied’ mean?** See General Rules, above.

-**Ancestry Note** - Cassandra is an Aesther for any situations that check Ancestry (such as some event cards).

 **Solo Item** - <span class="hidden">The Basin has two sides but is *not* a flip item.
 You choose the side you bring before the scenario.
 This is described in the solo scenario rules.</span>

 ![divider](/assets/images/divider2.png)

 ### <a name="page_04" class="page-number">1.3</a> Hail

+**Ancestry Note** - Hail is an Aesther for any situations that check Ancestry (such as some event cards).

 **What is the new condition with a green heart?** - This is *Safeguard*, a new condition in Gloomhaven (2025).
 The next time a figure with Safeguard would gain one or more negative conditions, prevent one of the conditions, and safeguard is then removed.
 Players may choose which condition to prevent if there is more than one, including when safeguard is on a monster.
 Safeguard can prevent a figure from adding a curse card to their deck, but does not prevent a drawn curse card from taking effect.